Mendy5/Udacity_Project_Image_Classifier/README.md

 # Udacity Introduction to Machine Learning with TensorFlow Project II: Create Your Own Image Classifier

-This repository contains all related files of the Udacity Machine Learning with TensorFlow Project IIL Create Your Own Image Classifier
+This repository contains all related files of the Udacity Machine Learning with TensorFlow Project II Create Your Own Image Classifier

 The project contains two Parts.
 Part I: Developing an image clssifier model with Deep Learning (Tensor Flow)